-SunTrax is a large-scale cutting-edge facility being developed by the Florida Department of Transportation and Florida's Turnpike Enterprise, dedicated to the research, development and testing of emerging transportation technologies in safe and controlled environments.
+SunTrax is a large-scale cutting-edge facility developed by the Florida Department of Transportation and Florida's Turnpike Enterprise, dedicated to the research, development and testing of emerging transportation technologies in safe and controlled environments.
 Phase 1 of construction was completed in 2019 with the \$42 million research facility built on a portion of the total project's 475 acres along the Polk Parkway, in the City limits.
 Its centerpiece is a multi-lane 2.25-mile oval track that will be used for high-speed autonomous vehicle (AV) testing.
-Phase 2 of the project is the 200-acre infield that, when fully constructed, will be used to test emerging transportation technologies, including autonomous vehicles and unmanned systems.
-The infield of SunTrax is estimated at \$100 million and is currently under construction with an expected opening for research and testing in early 2023.
+Phase 2 of the project, with construction costs estimated at \$100 million, is the 200-acre infield which was opened July 2023.
+The SunTrax main entry campus contains a 20,000-square-foot arrival and conference center including offices, classrooms, and indoor and outdoor event spaces.
+The complex also features a 27,000-square-foot maintenance building, a 56,000-squarefoot workshop building, and a 75-foot-tall observation tower that offers a birds-eye view of the surrounding test environments.
+These unique and innovative attributes allow providers of emerging technologies to test, adapt, and refine their ideas within real-world conditions that will one day result in next-generation solutions for the transportation industry.

 The Polk County school district and Florida Polytechnic University provide a significant economic presence, employing many teachers, professionals, and support staff.
 Florida Polytechnic University is the only public university dedicated to science, technology, engineering and mathematics (STEM).
+The University is located just beyond the City limits of Auburndale and within the Central Florida Innovation District.
 There are four schools located within the City limits and four schools just outside the City with an Auburndale address.

-For Polk County and the area cities including Auburndale, the unemployment rate rose to a high of 18.4% in May 2020, before declining to 3.2% in September 2022.
-The national unemployment rate as of September 2022 was 3.5%, slightly higher than Polk County.
-Based on the economic forecasts for years 2022 to 2031 the unemployment rate is anticipated to move to a high of 6.1% in years 2030 and 2031.
+For Polk County and the area cities including Auburndale, the unemployment rate rose from 3.2% in September 2022, to 3.8% in September 2023.
+The national unemployment rate as of September 2023 was 3.8%.
+Based on the economic forecasts for years 2022 to 2033, the unemployment rate is anticipated to move to a high of 5.0% in year 2024 before coming down to 3.8% in years 2027 through 2033.

 Over the past ten plus years, the City has experienced a period of significant economic growth and investment, as shown in our continued growth of utility billing customers and Building Permits issued.
 The City works hard in the area of planning and growth management through our Community Development Department.
-We have approximately 3,000 single-family residential lots and 1,800,000+ sq ft of commercial space in some stage of development, from zoning approval to under construction.
-The Utility Billing revenues for calendar year 2022 are \$6,910,286 for water charges and \$8,115,242 for sewer charges.
-Compared to the prior year, the revenue for water charges increased by 14.1% and the revenue for sewer charges increased by 10%.
+We have approximately 3,200 single-family residential lots and 1,800,000+ sq ft of commercial space in some stage of development, from zoning approval to under construction.
+The Utility Billing revenues for calendar year 2023 are \$8,304,869 for water charges and \$8,822,665 for sewer charges.
+Compared to the prior year, the revenue for water charges increased by 20.2% and the revenue for sewer charges increased by 8.7%.